Third Macedonian War: 170 BC

-An embassy from Chalcis (the chief town of the island of Euboea) came to Rome to complain about both the naval commander of the previous year, Gaius Lucretius, for plundering the city, a friend of Rome, and the current naval commander, Lucius Hortensius, for keeping the rowdy sailors in lodgings in the town.
-Lucretius was put on trial and fined by the plebeian tribunes; the senate ordered Hortensius to free the men enslaved by Lucretius and not to let the sailors lodge on the island.
+An embassy from Chalcis (chief town of Euboea) came to Rome to complain about Gaius Lucretius (for plundering the city, a friend of Rome), and the current commander, Lucius Hortensius, for keeping the rowdy sailors in the town.
+Lucretius was put on trial and fined by the plebeian tribunes; the senate ordered Hortensius to free the men enslaved by Lucretius and to move the sailors off the island.

-It was suspected that Gentius, the king of Illyria, might side with Perseus.
+It was suspected that Gentius might side with Perseus.
 Therefore, the senate sent eight ships with 2,000 soldiers to Issa.
 Aulus Hostilius sent Appius Claudius to Illyria with 4,000 men to protect the neighbouring states.
-He gathered 8,000 soldiers form allies of various nationalities.
-He sent them to Lychnidus, in the territory of the Dassaretians, a tribe in Epirus.
-Messengers from the nearby Uscana in southern Illyria—a town allied with Perseus and garrisoned by Cretans—told Appius Claudius that some people in the town were willing to hand it over to him.
+He gathered 8,000 soldiers and sent them to Lychnidus, in the territory of the Dassaretians, a tribe in Epirus.
+Messengers from the nearby Uscana—a town allied with Perseus and garrisoned by Cretans—told Appius Claudius that some people in the town were willing to hand it over to him.
 He neither asked for hostages as a safeguard nor sent scouts.
 He encamped near the city and set out at night, leaving 1,000 men to guard the camp.
-The troops were not well organised, being stretched out in a long and irregular line, and accordingly became separated in the dark.
+The troops were not well organised, stretched out in a long and irregular line.
+They became separated in the dark.
 They did not see anyone on the walls as they approached.
-However, the defenders made a sortie, killing many of the Romans; only 1,000 men escaped.
-Appius took the remains of his force to Lychnidus without taking care of the men who had straggled.
+However, the defenders made a sortie, killing many of the Romans; only 1,000 escaped.
+Appius took the remains of his force to Lychnidus without taking care of the stragglers.

-This and other reverses were reported back to Rome.
+This and other reverses were reported to Rome.
 The senate ordered two deputies to gather information on the situation in Greece.
 The deputies reported the successes of Perseus and the fear of the Greek allies about Perseus reducing many cities.
-They also reported that the troops of the consul (Publius Licinius) were thin because he had granted leave to many of them, in order to gain popularity.
+They also reported that Publius Licinius' troops were, thin because he had granted leave to many of them, in order to gain popularity.